Connor-Jennings/First_Website/README.md

 # First_Website

-The purpose of this website is to have my location tracked realtime by loved ones while I am backpacking
+The purpose of this website is track my location and compile it into a plesant interface

 This website is a display of location and other information that is stored in an SQL db https://project-found.com.